 Video Processor iOS Setup - Flutter

-• To enable native processor development on iOS, comment the use_frameworks! line in your podfile:
+To enable native processor development on iOS, replace the

 target 'Runner' do